lfr/lfr.github.io/meta/_posts/2020-07-15-google-analytics.md

 YouTube also transitioned to time spent optimization at some point, and I clearly remember youtubers sharing in their videos the fact that the monetization algorithm was successfully incentivizing them to make longer videos.
 Earlier YouTube videos were usually around 5 minutes, and after this the 10 minute format became more of a norm.

-Obviously both number of users and average time spent go hand in hand, but before these peaks into this industry's ways I personally always considered audience size as the only metric that mattered.
+Obviously both number of users and average time spent go hand in hand, but before these peeks into this industry's ways, I personally always considered audience size as the only metric that mattered.

 ## Back to my blog